Syedaaneesa/RAMAIR/README.md

 ## 💼 My Contributions

-I handled every stage of the project — from planning to deployment:
+I managed every phase of the project — from initial planning to final deployment.

 | Stage | Description |
 |--------|--------------|